 There is a lot of hoopla right now about Ecuador just like there was about Costa Rica in the 80’s and 90’s and then Panama in the last 10 years and now it is Ecuador’s turn?
 Costa Rica is probably just as nice as Ecuador, and so is Uruguay, Argentina, and Panama, but right now most people are VERY interested in Ecuador.

 What makes Ecuador so special?
 Ecuador is special right now because it’s still cheap, subjectively speaking anyways.
 Food can be cheap, if you know how and where to shop; and rents can be cheap too if you know how and where to shop.
-We’ve told you some of our money saving secrets, but our new eBook called “DIYS Cuenca Landing guide” we are publishing soon will be a life saver for those of you that actually do want to be more resourceful and frugal and are on a budget.
+We’ve told you some of our money saving secrets, but our new eBook called “DIY Cuenca Landing guide” is a life saver for those people who want to be more resourceful and frugal and are on a budget.
 We’re leaving nothing out of this eBook!

 When we ask most people why they moved here it is always the same answer: Cost of living.
 But then they complain about stuff.
 It’s true we have our annoyances too, just like everyone else, because Ecuador is not perfect.
-Even International Living complains.
+Even International travel writers complain.
 They complained about the town of Ibarra in one of their videos saying it is crowded, noisy, and smelly.
 Guess they aren’t trying to sell real-estate in that town?

 Bottom line, don’t come here because it’s cheap and pretty; don’t come here for the mild weather because you may be disappointed; don’t come here with the intention of wanting to make it big in the real estate market because there is far too much of that here already; don’t come here to flaunt your retirement money around the Ecuadorians (you’ll only be making yourself a target); do not come here if some of the ways of the Latin American culture is offensive to you; don’t come here because IL ranked Cuenca the best city to live in 2011!
 These are all the WRONG reasons for moving to Ecuador or any South American country.